MaisonetteWorld/slate/source/index.html.md

 # Minis

-Get all minis, only accessible to admin users
+Get a logged in users minis

 ## Create a mini